Instituto-Iracema/esm_plantuml/README.md

-# Extende State Machine Diagram for PlantUML
+# Extended State Machine Diagram for PlantUML

 TODO: Explain what this is all about...